hgn/net-applet-shuffler/README.md

 - After ssh key distribution, the machine in question has to be restarted (or a logout has to happen).
-- Every host which wishes to connect to another at some point in time has to be on it's known hosts file
+- Every host which wishes to connect to another at some point in time has to be on it's known hosts file (IMPORTANT, e.g. if the main controller is alpha, even beta has to be able to ssh inti itself and alpha!)
 - The rsa identity path is hard coded to /home/[USER]/.ssh/id_rsa (default path)

 ```